brucefan1983/gpuqt/README.md

 A CUDA implementation of a linear scaling quantum transport method.
 This code can be used to obtain intrinsic electronic transport properties of large systems described by a real-space tight-binding Hamiltonian.

 The major reference for the CUDA implementation is
-* Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
+* [1] Z. Fan, A. Uppstu, T. Siro, and A. Harju, Efficient linear-scaling quantum transport calculations on graphics processing units and applications on electron transport in graphene, Comput.
 Phys.
 Commun.
 185, 28 (2014). https://doi.org/10.1016/j.cpc.2013.08.009

+This code was first published along with the following paper:
+* [2] Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units, Comput.
+Phys.
+Commun.
+230, 113 (2018). https://doi.org/10.1016/j.cpc.2018.04.013

 There is a comprehensive review article discussing the linear scaling quantum transport methods:
-* Zheyong Fan, Jose Hugo Garcia, Aron W. Cummings, Jose-Eduardo Barrios, Michel Panhans, Ari Harju, Frank Ortmann, and Stephan Roche, Linear Scaling Quantum Transport Methodologies, submitted to Reviews of Modern Physics, https://arxiv.org/abs/1811.07387
+* [3] Zheyong Fan, Jose Hugo Garcia, Aron W. Cummings, Jose-Eduardo Barrios, Michel Panhans, Ari Harju, Frank Ortmann, and Stephan Roche, Linear Scaling Quantum Transport Methodologies, submitted to Reviews of Modern Physics, https://arxiv.org/abs/1811.07387

 ## File organizations